sybila/biodivine-sketchbook/README.md

 ## Using Sketchbook from the command line

-Although the main interface of the tool is its GUI, we provide the most important functionality through a library and CLI as well.
+Although the main interface of the tool is its GUI, we provide the most important inference functionality through a library and CLI as well.
 If you want to use the CLI variant, you must prepare the sketch first.
-Once you have the sketch file, you can run the inference from the command line as follows.
+Once you have the sketch file, you can run the inference from the command line as described below.
+The program then computes all BN instances satisfying the sketch, and based on selected mode either prints a summary, exports symbolic results, or samples candidate BNs.

 First, compile the code in `src-tauri` with: `cargo build --release`.
 Then, you should find the binary `run-inference` (with an extension according to your system) in `src-tauri/target/release`.
 The binary has multiple options regarding results export, sampling or logging.
 See all the details and instructions by running `run-inference --help`.
 The example of use on Linux would be:

 ```
 ./src-tauri/target/release/run-inference data/real_cases/tlgl/tlgl.json --results-path "results-tlgl.zip"
 ```

-There is also a binary specifically for running inference with just a set of fixed-point properties.
-It takes a PSBN in `aeon` format and fixed-point data in a standard `csv` format.
+We also prepared a binary `run-fixed-point-inference` specifically for running inference with just a set of fixed-point properties.
+It takes a PSBN in `aeon` format and fixed-point data in the standard `csv` format.
+It computes all instances of the PSBN that exhibit the required fixed-point states.
 It exports the symbolic inference results to the given path.
+Use it as:
 ```
 ./src-tauri/target/release/run-fixed-point-inference <PSBN_PATH> <CSV_PATH> <RESULTS_PATH>
 ```